lizmat/raku-all-modules/zostay/perl6-ArrayHash/README.md

 For a regular ArrayHash, the losing value will either be replaced, if the operation is hashish, or will be nullified, if the operation is arrayish.

-This might not always be the desired behavior so this module also provides the multivalued ArrayHash, or multi-hash:
+This might not always be the desired behavior so this module also provides a multi-valued ArrayHash, or multi-hash interface:

-    my @a := multi-hash('a' =x> 1, 'b' =x> 2);
+    my @a := multi-hash('a' => 1, 'b' => 2);
-    @a.push: 'a' =x> 3, b => 4;
+    @a.push: 'a' => 3, b => 4;
     @a.perl.say;
-    #> multi-hash('a' =x> 1, "b" =x> 4, "a" =x> 3);
+    #> multi-hash('a' => 1, "b" => 4, "a" => 3);

-The operations all work the same, but array values are not nullified and it is find for there to be multiple values in the array.
+The operations all work the same, but array values are not nullified and it is fine for there to be multiple values in the array.
 This is the same class, ArrayHash, but the [has $.multivalued](has $.multivalued) property is set to true.

-[Conjecture: Consider adding a `has $.collapse` attribute or some such to govern whether a replaced value in a `$.multivalued` array hash is replaced with a type object or spiced out.
+[For future consideration: Consider adding a `has $.collapse` attribute or some such to govern whether a replaced value in a `$.multivalued` array hash is replaced with a type object or spiced out.
 Or perhaps change the `$.multivalued` into an enum of operational modes.]

-[Conjecture: In the future, a parameterizable version of this class could be created with some sort of general keyable object trait rather than KnottyPair.]
+[For future consideration: A parameterizable version of this class could be created with some sort of general keyable object trait rather than Pair.]

 Methods
 =======